The Gender Gap Report Part III: Türkiye's Partisan Capture of Gender Policy

 The Numbers: Partisan Identity Trumps Gender Identity

-Turkish youth are evenly split on the Istanbul Convention withdrawal, but this apparent balance masks profound political sorting.
+Young people in Türkiye are evenly split on the Istanbul Convention withdrawal, but this apparent balance masks profound political sorting.
 Overall, 25% support withdrawal while 47% prefer staying in the convention.
-The 5-point gender gap (women slightly more likely to support staying) disappears entirely when viewed through political alignment.
+With virtually no gender gap overall, the real story emerges when viewed through political alignment.

 Among government supporters, 37% of men and 44% of women back withdrawal—a 7-point gender gap.
 Among opposition voters, only 21% of men and 17% of women support withdrawal—a 4-point gap in the opposite direction.
-The political chasm is five times larger than any gender divide: government and opposition supporters are separated by 20+ percentage points regardless of gender.
+The political divide is more than three times larger than even the largest within-group gender divide: on average, 41% of government supporters favor withdrawal compared to 19% of opposition supporters, a 22-percentage-point political gap that dwarfs gender differences.

 Violence Prevention: Women Favor All Approaches More

-When asked about preventing violence against women, Turkish youth show consistent gender gaps across all approaches, with women expressing higher support for every method.
+When asked about preventing violence against women, young people in Türkiye show consistent gender gaps across all approaches, with women expressing higher support for every method.
 Harsh punishments top the list—70% of women and 58% of men support tougher sentences, reflecting the most popular approach regardless of gender.

 Beyond these gender patterns, political identity shapes preferences unevenly.
 Among the approaches shown, support for gender equality policies shows the starkest political divide—71% of those wanting to stay in the Istanbul Convention support equality measures versus 45% of withdrawal supporters.
 Yet this political sorting does not extend to other approaches, where Istanbul Convention attitudes show weak or no correlation with preferences.

 The modest support for male rehabilitation programs (24% men, 29% women) reveals widespread skepticism about perpetrator change across all political and gender groups.
-This suggests that regardless of other disagreements, Turkish youth share doubts about whether violent behavior can be meaningfully altered through intervention programs.
+This suggests that regardless of other disagreements, young people in Türkiye share doubts about whether violent behavior can be meaningfully altered through intervention programs.

 Politics Set the Stage, Religion Fills the Details

 Religious participation increases support for Istanbul Convention withdrawal, but the effect varies by political alignment.
-Among all Turkish youth, withdrawal support rises from around 20% among the least religious to over 40% among the most religious, but this overall pattern masks sharp political differences.
+Among all young people in Türkiye, withdrawal support rises from around 20% among the least religious to over 40% among the most religious, but this overall pattern masks sharp political differences.

 Political identity determines how much religion matters for gender policy attitudes.
 Among government supporters, religiosity creates a steep gradient—withdrawal support jumps from 32% among secular youth to 55% among the highly religious, a 71% relative increase.
 Among opposition supporters, religiosity has a more modest but still meaningful impact—support rises from 18% to 26%, a 44% relative increase.